rapido-mobile/rapido-mobile.github.io/articles/flutter_communities.md

 [FlutterDev](https://flutterdev.slack.com/messages/C8TJ3GLAJ/) seems to be dead, at least the #general channel.

 [Flutter-IO](https://flutter-io.slack.com/messages/CEK24ST7V/) somewhat more active, but just barely.
 There does not seem to be any real interaction, at least not in the #general channel.
 Compared to Gitter and Discord, the Flutter Slack communities just have not taken hold.
-Maybe

 ## Discord
  * Used for: Interactive help